amancodeshere/amancodeshere/README.md

 - 👋 Hi, I’m @amancodeshere
 - 🌱 I’m currently studying Software Engineering at UNSW, with a particular interest in AI and cyber security.
 - 💞️ I’m looking to collaborate on any larger AI/ML projects.
-If you are interested feel free to message me.
+      If you are interested feel free to message me: amancodinghere@gmail.com
 - ⚡ Fun fact: In 2018, an AI-generated portrait titled Portrait of Edmond de Belamy was sold at a Christie’s auction for over $432,000.

 <!---